-- A Proposed Order Establishing the East Cambridge Neighborhood Conservation District [to be included in the Final Report] - B. CHC Practices in Reviewing Synthetic Trim and Gutters - C. CHC Guidelines for the Replacement of Wood Windows - D. Communications from the East Cambridge Business Association - E. Communication from the East Cambridge Planning Team - F. Hidden Costs of Historic Districts in Belmont and Dennis, Mass., as experienced by Study Committee member Ronald Creamer
+- A Proposed Order Establishing the East Cambridge Neighborhood Conservation District - B. CHC Practices in Reviewing Synthetic Trim and Gutters - C. CHC Guidelines for the Replacement of Wood Windows - D. Communications from the East Cambridge Business Association - E. Communication from the East Cambridge Planning Team - F. Hidden Costs of Historic Districts in Belmont and Dennis, Mass., as experienced by Study Committee member Ronald Creamer - G. Additional Communications from Members of the Study Committee

-Appendix A Proposed Order Establishing the East Cambridge Neighborhood Conservation District
+An Order Establishing the East Cambridge Neighborhood Conservation District